-I, (parent/guardian's name) have received a copy of the School-Age Child and Youth Support Programs Family Handbook and the policies and guidelines detailed in it have been explained to me.
+Ι, (parent/guardian's name) have

+received a copy of the School-Age Child and Handbook and the policies and guidelines det me.
 I agree to review it with my child.
-I understand that if anytime either of us have any questions or concerns about the information provided in the Family Handbook, we should ask program staff for further information or clarification.
+I und us have any questions or concerns about the in Handbook, we should ask program staffication. ailed in it have been explained to erstand that if anytime either of nformation provided in the Family

 Program participant (print)

-Parent/guardian's signature
+Parent/guardian's signature Date

-Program participant's signature
+Program participant's signature Date

-Orienting staff member's signature
+Orienting staff member's signature Date

-Please sign and return this form to be included in your child's file
+$^{{}^{\}star}$ Please sign and return this form to be included in your child's file